DaoCasino/dice-game-front/README.md

 - [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 ## Platform integration / Getting Started
-To make the game easier to integrate, separate the business logic of your application from the view.
+To make the game easier to integrate, separate the business logic of your application from the interface.
 In Dice, I have outlined the main game API class with one `roll` method (see the file [DiceMock.js](./src/DiceMock.js))
 ```JS
 roll (bet, number) {
    return {randomNumber: 50, profit: 0.98, isWin: false}
 }
 ```
-After the visual part of the game is written and debugged, you can start integrating.
 The first step is to add the SDK to the project.
 ```
 yarn add @daocasino/platform-back-js-lib